- 1. What is the Institutional Review Board (IRB)?

 - 12. Is an English consent document acceptable when enrolling non‐English‐speaking subjects?

-Regulations require that participants receive an Informed Consent so that they can provide meaningful consent.
+Regulations require that participants receive an Informed Consent in a language that they can understand so that they can provide meaningful consent.
 As such, it will depend on the nature of the protocol and the research in question.
 Generally, regulations require at least an automated translation should be provided in the participant's preferred language, and they should also be provided with an English copy for their reference.
 If the prospective participant is fluent in English, the consent document should be in English.
-Translated consent forms must be submitted for IRB review.
-Use of a translator is allowed to facilitate conversation with the participant, ad hoc translation of the consent document is not permissible as a substitution for a written translation.
+Translated consent and assent fomrs, as well as surveys, interview questions, etc., must be submitted for IRB review.
+Use of a translator is allowed to facilitate conversation with the participant, but ad hoc translation of the consent document is not permissible as a substitution for a written translation.

 - 13. How do you obtain consent from someone who speaks and understands English but cannot read?